getsentry/raven-swift/README.md

 **Alternatively**, you can install manually.

 1. Get the code: `git clone git://github.com/timorzadir/raven-swift`
-2. Drag the `Raven` subfolder to your project.
+2. Drag the `RavenClient.swift` and `RavenConfig.swift` files to your project.
 Check both "copy items into destination group's folder" and your target.
+3. If you want to set up a global exception handler, drag the `UncaughtExceptionHandler.h` and `.m` files to your project.
+Check both "copy items into destination group's folder" and your target.

 Alternatively you can add this code as a Git submodule:

 1. `cd [your project root]`
 2. `git submodule add git://github.com/timorzadir/raven-swift`
-3. Drag the `Raven` subfolder to your project.
+3. Drag the `RavenClient.swift` and `RavenConfig.swift` files to your project.
 Uncheck the "copy items into destination group's folder" box, do check your target.
+4. If you want to set up a global exception handler, drag the `UncaughtExceptionHandler.h` and `.m` files to your project.
+Check both "copy items into destination group's folder" and your target.

 ## How to get started